getnamingo/registrar/INSTALL.md

 2. In your contact page, you will need to list all company details, including registration number and name of CEO.

 3. Some manual tune-in is still required in various parts.

+### Setup Backup

+To ensure the safety and availability of your data in Namingo, it's crucial to set up and verify automated backups.
+Begin by editing the backup.json file in the automation directory, where you'll input your database details.
+Ensure that the details for the database are accurately entered in two specified locations within the backup.json file.

+Additionally, check that the cronjob for PHPBU is correctly scheduled on your server `cron.php`, as this automates the backup process.
+You can verify this by reviewing your server's cronjob list.
+These steps are vital to maintain regular, secure backups of your system, safeguarding against data loss and ensuring business continuity.